-NFC vs QR Code: Why QR Codes Are the Clear Winner
+NFC vs. QR Code: Why QR Codes Are the Clear Winner

 What is NFC?

-NFC works based on a tag (a small chip) and has a radius of about 4 cm (1.5 in).
-It creates a wireless connection that doesn’t need mobile internet to function and is also free to use as long as your device or card has the NFC tag installed.
+NFC works based on a tag (a small NFC chip) and has a radius of about 4 cm (1.5 in).
+It creates a wireless connection that doesn’t need mobile internet to function and is also free to use as long as your offline device or card has the NFC tag installed.

 How is NFC used?

-NFC technology was released onto the market back in 2008.
-Many people have long been using it without realizing it.
+NFC technology entered the market back in 2008, and many people have been using it for a while without realizing it.
 If you’re wondering how contactless payments with credit and debit cards work, that’s NFC technology.

 - Sending a phone number